 - This web site, completely redesigned in 2010 by NCPS webmaster Cari Grindem-Corbett, builds upon the first NCPS website created in 1998 by Ray Dotson and maintained by Earl Huband.
 It provides poets with frequently updated news and resources of the Poetry Society — and the world of poetry in general.

 - In January 2003, to increase value to our members throughout North Carolina, the NCPS Board voted to host a meeting each year in the east and west of the state.
 Since then, we have met annually at Barton College in Wilson in April.
 We also met for several years at Mars Hill College in Mars Hill in October.
 Please check out our meetings on the NCPS Calendar and join us when we come your way as well as at Weymouth in Southern Pines.

 - Also in 2003, the NCPS Board approved the establishment of the Gilbert-Chappell Distinguished Poet Series, where three distinguished North Carolina poets are selected annually to mentor student poets in the eastern, central, and western regions of the state.
 Now in its 7th year, this program is thriving as a significant expansion of NCPS outreach.

 We invite you to join our organization.
 Just click on our Membership Application, send in your completed application and fee, and enjoy the benefits of an organization that celebrates poets and poetry in all these many ways.

-The North Carolina Poetry Society is closely affiliated with other arts organizations in North Carolina, including statewide organizations such as Arts North Carolina, the North Carolina Writers’ Network, the North Carolina Haiku Society, and the Poetry Council of North Carolina.
+The North Carolina Poetry Society is closely affiliated with other arts organizations in North Carolina, including statewide organizations such as Arts North Carolina, the North Carolina Writers’ Network, and the North Carolina Haiku Society.
 We encourage you to support them as well since their efforts are in line with our mission to promote the reading and writing of poetry.